 There are plenty of USB microphones out there that you can use for this.
 If you Google ‘USB Mic for Podcasting,’ you will come up with all kinds of options, this is the one I started with.

 As for software, we will talk more about that in a moment… but for most new podcasters, you can download Audacity.

 There is a bit of a learning curve with it.
-But with a bit of practice, you should be good to go to record and edit your audio, regardless of whether you recorded it on your phone or on your computer.
+But with a bit of practice, you should be good to go to record and edit your podcast files, regardless of whether you recorded it on your phone or on your computer.

-Either way, you will need to end up with an MP3 file that you can use to start the audio process.
+Either way, you will need to end up with a MP3 audio files that you can use to start the audio process.